Van-1337/AutoEASM/README.md

 ```
 For **Windows** no additional commands are required.

-4. Change the Leakix API key at the end of the Global.py file.
+4. \[*Optional, but preferable*\] Change the Leakix API key at the end of the Global.py file OR specify it in the LeakIX_API_key environment variable.
 A free key for 3000 requests per month can be obtained [here](https://leakix.net/settings/api).

 5. \[*Optional, but preferable*\] Add your API keys to subfinder using [this instruction](https://docs.projectdiscovery.io/tools/subfinder/install#post-install-configuration) (for Windows, file with API keys is `C:\Users\*user*\AppData\Roaming\subfinder\provider-config.yaml`).
 We suggest adding at least Securitytrails free key, but you can also add other available keys.